Quasiparticle Interference Kernel Extraction with Variational Autoencoders via Latent Alignment: INTRODUCTION

-We validate our two-step approach on simulated QPI datasets that cover a wide range of scattering environments and electronic structures, involving 100 distinct scattering kernels.
-These datasets are designed to reflect the diversity and complexity encountered in real QPI measurements, including variations in impurity configurations and band structures.
-Evaluation results demonstrate that our proposed method significantly outperforms the direct one-step baseline (e.g., Fig.~\ref{fig:example}) in terms of extraction accuracy, and generalization to unseen kernels.
 This can be better understood through analogy: the one-step solution is akin to recovering the ripple pattern of a single stone from a snapshot of overlapping waves, without first understanding the shape of individual ripples.
 Small shifts in stone positions can drastically alter the observed interference, even if the ripple shape remains unchanged.
 Similarly, in QPI, the observed signal reflects entangled scattering effects, making direct inference unstable.
 Our two-step method addresses this by first learning the structure of individual kernels, then aligning observations within the same representation space to enable robust and generalizable extraction.